2. How we collect your personal data

 7. International transfers

-We have offices and facilities in in Cambridge, MA, US and therefore we may transfer your personal data outside the European Economic Area ("EEA") to the United States.
-When we transfer your personal data outside the EEA, where required, we will ensure appropriate safeguards are in place to protect your personal data, for example we may rely on the European Commission approved standard contractual clauses to govern such transfers, a copy of which can be obtained from our Data Protection Officer who can be reached by emailing firstname.lastname@example.org.
+We have offices and facilities in in Cambridge, MA, US and therefore we may transfer your personal data outside the European Economic Area ("EEA") or the UK to the United States.
+When we transfer your personal data outside the EEA, where required, we will ensure appropriate safeguards are in place to protect your personal data (such as relying on the European Commission approved standard contractual clauses to govern such transfers), a copy of which can be obtained from our Data Protection Officer who can be reached by emailing firstname.lastname@example.org.

 8. Links to other websites

 9. Data retention

 We will only retain your personal data for as long as is necessary for fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, accounting, or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.